krunch3r76/entropythief/README.md

 ./controller.py			# controller-view runnable script that daemonizes the model (Golem executor) and coordinates with the view ./model.py			# the Golem specific code (daemonized by controller.py)
 ```

+__applications__:
+have fun with a unpredictable and exotic stream of 1's and 0's!

+this application exposes undocumented parts of the Python API to handle specific events in a novel way and to filter providers. see the code for details (elaboration to follow).

+known (to be fixed) issues:
+once the budget has been reached, no more work is provisioned and unfinished work will be processed to completion, after which it is necessary to restart by stopping and rerunning to obtain more bits if desired.

 ```
 TO DO: a discussion of randomness and the difference between random bits vs random number generators.
 TO DO: modularize view to facilitate porting and daemonization